nrsyed/nrsyed.com/content/blog/pb-scraper3.md

                 insert_func(content)
 {{< / highlight >}}

+Note that the `"type"` key is deleted before passing it to the insert function because, otherwise, it would end up being passed to the table metaclass constructor as a keyword argument that it's not expecting, i.e., the Thread constructor doesn't take a `type` argument.

 The rest of scrape_thread() iterates over the pages of the thread and grabs all the posts on each page.
 This is achieved with a while loop in which the following logic is placed at the end of the loop, whereby it finds the